Electrostatics/electrostatics.github.io/docs/downloads.md

 ### APBS downloads

-Both binary executables and source code are available for APBS.
+<p>Both binary executables and source code are available for APBS.
-The best way to acquire APBS is to **<a href="http://goo.gl/HkN4kj" target="_blank" >download it via the registration form</a>**, which helps us track usage of the software for our funding agencies.
+The best way to acquire APBS is to <a href="http://goo.gl/HkN4kj" target="_blank" ><b>download it via the registration form</b></a>, which helps us track usage of the software for our funding agencies.
 <!-- TODO:  Add link to usage section -->
 If you download the binary version of APBS, you can use it directly as outlined elsewhere in this manual.
 <!-- TODO:  Add link to compilation instructions -->
-If you download the source code version of APBS, please follow the compilation and installation instructions outlined in this manual.
+If you download the source code version of APBS, please follow the compilation and installation instructions outlined in this manual.</p>

 ### PDB2PQR downloads

-PDB2PQR is currently available in source code form.
+<p>PDB2PQR is currently available in source code form.
-The best way to acquire PDB2PQR is to **<a href="http://goo.gl/HkN4kj" target="_blank">download it via the registration form</a>**, which helps us track usage of the software for our funding agencies.
+The best way to acquire PDB2PQR is to <a href="http://goo.gl/HkN4kj" target="_blank"><b>download it via the registration form</b></a>, which helps us track usage of the software for our funding agencies.</p>
 <!-- TODO:  Add link to compilation instructions -->
 After downloading PDB2PQR, please follow the compilation and installation instructions outlined in this manual.
 <!-- TODO:  Add link to usage section -->